The Most Incredible National Parks Road Trip in America

 Despite the huge amount of arches and rock formations, it’s home to, Arches national park is actually pretty small, which means you can easily see the highlights in just a day.

-Very Important Note: From April 2022 the park will be trialing a new timed entry system to cope with crowds.
+Very Important Note: From April 2022 the park introduced a new timed entry system to cope with crowds.
 It will be ESSENTIAL from April to October to pre-book your entry to Arches National Park.

 To start the adventure, rise early and drive to Arches from Moab to hike to Delicate Arch.
 This is one of Utah’s most emblematic landmarks (so much it’s actually depicted on its license place), and sunrises here are an absolute treat, especially when the sun’s rays pass right through the arch.